All Episodes

 The intentions might have been honorable, but it isn't working.

-We're gonna it's it's gonna keep wreaking this damage, and you're right, it has ripple and residual ancillary effects throughout the culture.
+And you're right, it has ripple and residual ancillary effects throughout the culture.

-They're gonna have big losses uh at the end of this month, and they're just saying they have got to have some relief.
+And they're just saying they have got to have some relief.

-And I I sympathize with them.
+And I sympathize with them.

 The cost of food and the cost of fuel is just killing their ability to continue to operate.

-So I think it's going to get worse, and I'd like to try to do something that might mitigate this and not cause the crisis.
+And I'd like to try to do something that might mitigate this and not cause the crisis.

-This is it's but this is just one element.
+But this is just one element.

-It's uh it's something very profitable for them.
+It's something very profitable for them.

-This is all part of reducing carbon emissions, they're reducing dependence on oil and so none of that is possible.
+This is all part of reducing carbon emissions.

-And yet we go down this road because people want their lives to have meaning, and so they buy ethanol thinking they're saving the planet and so forth.
+And yet, we go down this road because people want their lives to have meaning, and so they buy ethanol, thinking they're saving the planet and so forth.

 It's a devious scheme that we're up against.